|Oracle® Application Server for DRDA User's Guide

 Tuning SQL Translation and Data types

-Before installing Oracle Database Provider for DRDA software, an organization must consider several operational and resource issues.
+Before installing Oracle Application Server for DRDA software, an organization must consider several operational and resource issues.
 Flexibility and performance of machine and network resources is paramount when determining whether an optimal installation is as a standalone Oracle home, an Oracle home within an existing Oracle Database, or on a machine that is entirely separate from the Oracle Database.
 Additionally, the nature of all possible DB2 clients that must use the installation is a determining factor; in this context, DB2 is considered a client.

-Similarly, designate users who will be accessing the Oracle Database through Oracle Database Provider for DRDA or DB2 applications, and grant to them roles and privileges of DRDA User.
+Similarly, designate users who will be accessing the Oracle Database through Oracle Application Server for DRDA or DB2 applications, and grant to them roles and privileges of DRDA User.
 See "User Role".Some aspects of setting the DRDA User's authority and configuration may need to be delayed until further in the migration process.
 This mostly concerns specific DRDA packages used by the application, and any specific SQL translations or datatype tuning.
 If the application's packages are identified before migration, these may be applied as part of the package authorization workflow.

 package collection ID, such as